 Mintz has travelled with Arctic Kingdom many times since 2010, photographing wildlife including polar bears, muskox and narwhal.
 This was the first time he experienced a wildlife encounter of this nature.

-When asked what is was like to have a 100 ton whale approach to within 5 feet of him, Mintz replied, “That was one of the most incredible experiences I have ever had.
+“That was one of the most incredible experiences I have ever had.
 I had no idea what he was going to do.
 I was frozen on the spot, and only remembered to take some pictures at the last second.
 That never happens,” Mintz recalls of the experience.

 At the time Dickson and the photographers on board knew they were witnessing something special.

 To verify what we saw, we consulted with the Canadian expert in bowhead whales – retired bowhead whale ecologist and researcher Kerry Finley.
-While he hasn’t been to this location near Qikiqtarjuaq, Finley has studied the Baffin Island bowhead whales since 1983 along the coast of Baffin Island mainly a few hundred kilometers to the north in Isabella Bay.
+While he hasn’t been to this location near Qikiqtarjuaq, Finley has studied the Baffin Island bowhead whales since 1983 along the coast of Baffin Island, mainly a few hundred kilometers to the north in Isabella Bay.

-Finley went on to say, “What you have found, could very well be a very special place for bowhead whale observation”
+“What you have found,” he continued, “could very well be a special place for bowhead whale observation”.

 We are not the first ones to have discovered the bowhead whales and where they go to molt.
 Inuit have known about them for decades.
-Upon returning to the Arctic Kingdom base camp that evening one of the local Inuit elders came to our camp.
-We described to him where we went and what we saw.
-His response was simple – “Yes, you went to the place where the bowhead whales go”.
+Upon returning to the Arctic Kingdom base camp that evening we described to a local Inuit elder where we went and what we saw.
+His response was simple, “Yes, you went to the place where the bowhead whales go”.